tjungbauer/blog-gitops-project-onboarding/README.md

 Like in my previous article, the **Argo CD AppProject** object is used to limit a customer/project accordingly.

-I will be using a [Helm Chart](https://github.com/tjungbauer/helm-charts/tree/main/charts/helper-proj-onboarding) to create any object that is required, simply because I prefer Helm.
-Of course, other options can be used too, this is fully up to you.
+I will be using a [Helm Chart](https://github.com/tjungbauer/helm-charts/tree/main/charts/helper-proj-onboarding) to create any object that is required.
+The reasons why I prefer Helm templating are:

+- better repeatability
+- allows creating easy configuration for most important items (disable/enable objects)
+- allows to create more complex configuration if needed (disable/enable objects)
+- templating work better than patching in this case, since you do not need to deal with hundreds of overlays or patching configuration, but simply create a values-file and defining everything there.

+Still, other options like Kustomize can be used to achieve the same goal.
+At the end, it is up to you what you prefer.

 ## Use Case

 I would like to demonstrate the following use case:

-- We have two applications, called: **my-main-app** (contains two namespaces) and **my-second-app** that should be onboarded onto the cluster.
+- We have two applications, called: **my-main-app** and **my-second-app** that should be onboarded onto the cluster.
+- **my-main-app** is using two Namespaces **my-main-app-project-1** and **my-main-app-project-2**.
+Maybe Mona uses this for frontnet and backend parts of the application.
 - **Mona** is admin for both applications.
 - **Peter** can managed only **my-main-app**.
 - Mona and Peter request new projects (multiple) for the cluster which will be prepared by the cluster-admin who will create a new folder and generate a values-file (Helm) for that project and the target cluster.
 - The cluster-admin synchronizes the project onboarding application in GitOps, which will create all required objects.
 (Namespace, ResourceQuota, Network Policies etc.)
-- Mona and Peter can then use GitOps (a 2nd instance) to deploy their application accordingly using the allowed namespace, repositories etc. (limited by GitOps RBAC rules).
+- Mona and Peter can then use an application scoped GitOps instance (a 2nd instance) to deploy their application accordingly using the allowed namespace, repositories etc. (limited by GitOps RBAC rules).

-**CAUTION**: When you install openshift-gitops (Argo CD) an instance with a wide range of privileges is created.
+**CAUTION**: When you install openshift-gitops (Argo CD) a centralized cluster scoped GitOps instance with a wide range of privileges is created.
 This instance should not be used by developers to onboard their applications.
-Instead, a 2nd instance should be created at least.
+Instead, an application scoped GitOps instance should be created at least.

 **NOTE**: To make it easier for me, I am working with one cluster only.
 But different clusters can be used, all managed by a central GitOps instance.

 ## Prerequisites and assumptions

 1. Users on the cluster: To test everything Mona and Peter must be able to authenticate.
 I used simple htpasswd authentication on my cluster.
-2. 2nd Argo CD instance: To deploy customer workload onto the cluster the main openshift-gitops instance should NOT be used.
-Instead, a 2nd instance should be created at least.
+2. 2nd Argo CD instance (application scoped GitOps instance): To deploy customer workload onto the cluster the main openshift-gitops instance should NOT be used.
+Instead, an application scoped GitOps instance should be created at least.
 3. Example application: https://github.com/tjungbauer/book-import/
 4. Developers must know and follow gitops approach.
 This is a process thing and common practice. **If it is not in Git, it does not exist**